ong-ck/tp/docs/DeveloperGuide.md

 ## Acknowledgements

 {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

-## Design & implementation
+## Design

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+## Implementation
+### Filter by keyword feature
+#### Current Implementation
+The filter mechanism is facilitated by `FilterCommand`.
+It extends `Command` with an overridden `execute()` method.
+The `FilterCommand` has 2 different executions depending on the constructor used to instantiate it.
+During execution, the `FilterCommand` object calls either the `getNotesByTopic()` or the `getAllNotesByTopic()` methods in the `TopicManager`.
+Additionally, it implements the following operations.

+- `printAllTopics()` - Prints out all notes stored in CLIAlgo that is sorted by `topic`.
+- `printSingleTopic()` - Prints out all notes stored in CLIAlgo that is tagged to the given `topic`.

+The access modifiers of these methods are `private` can can only be accessed within `FilterCommand`.

+Given below is an example usage of how the filter mechanism behaves at each step.

+> **Step 1**: The user enters a command.
+The full command is read in by the `Ui` and processed by the `Parser`.
+If the
+> user entered a valid command, the `Parser` will instantiate the appropriate `FilterCommand` object.

+> **Step 2**:

 ## Product scope
 ### Target user profile